-- Separate white, dark, and colored linens.
-For best results, wash linen separately from other fabrics.
+1. Separate white, dark, and colored linens.
+For best results, wash separately from other fabrics.

-- Use mild detergent formulated for delicate fabrics.
-Don't use bleach or detergent with optical brighteners.
+4. Use mild detergent formulated for delicate fabrics.
+Don't bleach.

-- Fill a small tub, sink or bucket with lukewarm water and add about a teaspoon of mild detergent.
+1. Fill a small container (bucket or sink) with lukewarm water and add about a teaspoon of mild detergent.

-- Submerge the linen garment in the water and let it soak for about 10 minutes.
+2. Submerge the linen garment in lukewarm water and let it soak for about 10 minutes.

-- Rinse the garments repeatedly until the soapy residue is all gone.
+4. Drain the soapy water and rinse repeatedly until the soapy residue is all gone.
+Hang to dry.

 Not the best idea.
 Bleach and detergents with optical brighteners tend to weaken the fibers and may cause discoloration.
-If you’re dealing with a stain, we recommend soaking it in a detergent and water solution and laundering as usual.
+If you’re dealing with a stain, please refer to the steps mentioned above.